 Now, evaluate your answers on each of the plants you chose.
 Make sure that there will be a balance created in bringing each into your landscape.
 It may take some research and time spent questioning nursery people, growers and experienced gardeners in your area, but it will save an enormous amount of effort and time in the future.

 List your absolute priorities of features and plants.
-Try not to get to carried away to begin with.
-After all, growing all your own food and holding down a full-time job might be unrealistic.
+Try not to get too carried away to begin with.
+After all, growing all your own food while holding down a full-time job might be an unrealistic goal.
 Many “free” foods are available from wild plants, like blackberries and huckleberries, as well as excess apples, walnuts or zucchini from your friends and neighbors gardens.
 Use low-maintenance and native plants primarily, and install low-water usage watering systems as you go.

 And most of all – enjoy the process and the doing of it all and learn to let go of our cultures need for instant gratification.
 A truly amazing garden can take several years to reach it’s potential – but it’s worth waiting for!